We may be able to cover medications outside your plan restrictions

-To request an exception or prior authorization, use the Medicare Part D Coverage Determination Request Form (PDF).
+To request an exception or prior authorization, use the Request for Medicare Prescription Drug Coverage Determination form (PDF).

 The prescribing doctor must sign the completed form and send it, with appropriate documentation of medical necessity, to us at the address below: